-Inzu Ndangamurabe, also known as the National Museum of Rwanda, is an exciting museum in Butare.
+The National Museum of Rwanda, also known as Inzu Ndangamurabe, is an exciting museum in Butare (Huye).
 It was established in 1989 and is remembered as the site where Queen Dowager Rosalie Gicanda was tragically killed.

-The museum was built with support from the Belgian government as a gift to celebrate 25 years of Rwanda’s independence.
-It is a treasure of cultural history, showcasing the country’s rich heritage, beautiful artifacts, and the tragic events of the Rwandan genocide.
+The museum was built with support from the Belgian government as a gift to mark 25 years of Rwanda’s independence.
+It stands as a treasure of cultural history, showcasing the country’s rich heritage, artifacts, and the events of the Rwandan genocide.

 Unique Items Stored in the Museum

-The museum’s roof represents the rhythms of traditional Rwandan drums, which are used in cultural songs and performances.
+The museum’s roof design reflects the rhythms of traditional Rwandan drums, used in cultural songs and performances.

-Inside, the museum is decorated with historic cultural items, including ancient shields, beautifully crafted baskets, and tools created by indigenous people before colonial times.
+Inside, the museum is decorated with historic cultural items, including ancient shields, well crafted baskets, and tools created by indigenous people before colonial times.

 The museum also displays tools and instruments used by early humans during the Stone Age.
-These items are captivating because they are so old and carry incredible historical stories.
+These items stand out for how old they are and the historical stories they carry.

-The museum has seven stunning chambers that give visitors a rich and memorable experience.
+The museum has seven chambers that give visitors a rich and memorable experience.

-In the first exhibition hall, tourists are welcomed by souvenirs that they can buy to keep as reminders of their trip.
-Carrying home these items makes the safari even more memorable.
+In the first exhibition hall, tourists are welcomed by souvenirs they can buy to keep as reminders of their trip, adding to the memory of the safari.

 The second hall contains geological relics, showing Rwanda’s landscape and historical maps.